javierlopezdeancos/my-typescript-solid-examples/src/O.md

 # 💎 O OF SOLID (OPEN CLOSE)

+The software entities (class, modules and functions should be open to extend, but close to be modify.

 ## ❌ BAD EXAMPLE

-> The software entities (class, modules and functions) should be open to extend, but close to be modify.
+> This function is not ready to extend another brand into cars array, then we should modify with other if printAveragePriceWrong funtion.

 ```ts
 class Car {